rsebany/rsebany/README.md

 > **Think forward.**

-I aim to build solutions that are not only technically strong, but meaningful — tools that educate, empower, and improve lives.
+I aim to build solutions that are not only technically strong, but meaningful tools that educate, empower, and improve lives accross our community.

 ---